dharunshoban30/CO2-Emissions-Analysis/README.md

 # 🏭 Uncovering the Truth of Countries and Their Emissions

 ## Overview
-This project investigates global CO2 emissions across various countries from the year 1900 to 2021 using a comprehensive dataset.
-Through a series of visualizations, the project highlights trends in CO2 emissions, emission sources, and the contribution of other greenhouse gases such as Methane and Nitrous Oxide.
+This project investigates global CO2 emissions across various countries from the year 1900 to 2021 using a comprehensive dataset with Tableau.
+The visualization consists of three distinct dashboards that are interconnected.
+Through a series of interactive visualizations, the project highlights trends in CO2 emissions, emission sources, and the contribution of other greenhouse gases such as Methane and Nitrous Oxide.
 The visualizations offer insights into how industrialization and socio-economic factors drive emissions globally.
+To have a preview, view the `Main Dashboard.png` to take a look at the main dashboard of the visualization.

 ## Dataset Overview
-The dataset consists of approximately 50,600 rows, which include:
+The dataset `filtered_co2_data.csv` consists of approximately 50,600 rows, which include:
   - CO2 Emissions: Total CO2 emissions data.
   - Emission Sources: Sources of CO2 emissions such as coal, oil, and gas.
   - Greenhouse Gases: Other greenhouse gases (e.g., Methane, Nitrous Oxide) influencing temperature changes.